Melissa McCarthy: 2011–2017: Sitcom and film stardom

+In May 2015, McCarthy received a star on the Hollywood Walk of Fame.
+In August 2015, Forbes ranked her as the third highest-paid actress of 2015, with earnings of $23 million.
+Also in 2015, McCarthy played the lead in frequent collaborator Paul Feig's spy comedy Spy, a role that earned McCarthy her first Golden Globe Award nomination for Best Actress in a Motion Picture – Musical or Comedy.
+The film received positive reviews from critics and grossed $235 million worldwide against a $65 million budget.
+McCarthy's performance was praised by critics.
+Richard Roeper of The Chicago Sun Times called her "as funny and as winning as anyone in the movies these days".
+Tom Russo of The Boston Globe credited the film's success to McCarthy, writing, "part of what makes the action comedy such a loopy blast is the identity shifts she pulls on the audience."
+Bill Goodykoontz of Arizona Republic called the film McCarthy's return to form, writing "Finally, after the promise shown in Bridesmaids, but sold short since by weak scripts in films like Tammy and Identity Thief, Melissa McCarthy gets a movie vehicle worthy of her talents."

-In 2016, McCarthy starred in The Boss, a comedy film based on a character which McCarthy had created in the Los Angeles Groundlings – a wealthy businesswoman "who goes to jail for insider trading, and struggles to reinvent herself as America's new sweetheart when she's released".
+In 2016, McCarthy starred in the comedy film The Boss, a film based on a character which McCarthy had created in the Los Angeles Groundlings – a wealthy businesswoman "who goes to jail for insider trading, and struggles to reinvent herself as America's new sweetheart when she's released".
+Although it received generally negative reviews from critics, it grossed over $78 million worldwide on a budget of $29 million.
 Also that year, she played an author and scientist in the all-female reboot of Ghostbusters, directed by Paul Feig.
+The film grossed $229.1 million worldwide against its $144 million budget, making it a box office bomb with losses of over $70 million following theaters taking their revenue cut.
+At the 43rd People's Choice Awards, McCarthy won Award for Favorite Comedic Movie Actress.

-On May 31, 2016, McCarthy was cast as celebrity biographer Lee Israel in the dark comedy-drama film Can You Ever Forgive Me? directed by Marielle Heller.
-She replaced Julianne Moore, who was fired shortly before shooting was to begin.
-McCarthy's performance as Lee drew high praise and Film Journal International said that her previous film roles "could not anticipate how fearlessly and credibly she inhabits Lee Israel."
-She received an Academy Award for Best Actress nomination.
-In 2016 she recorded the song "Anything You Can Do (I Can Do Better)" with Barbra Streisand which appears on Streisand's album Encore.
+In 2016, she recorded the song "Anything You Can Do (I Can Do Better)" with Barbra Streisand which appears on Streisand's album Encore: Movie Partners Sing Broadway.
 On February 4 and 11, 2017 she made surprise appearances on Saturday Night Live portraying White House Press Secretary Sean Spicer.
 She returned to the show to portray Spicer on April 16 and May 13, 2017 (also hosting the latter).

-McCarthy appeared in a Super Bowl LI ad for Kia Motors, promoting the Kia Niro.
+McCarthy also appeared in a Super Bowl LI ad for Kia Motors, promoting the Kia Niro.
 McCarthy played a wannabe environmentalist, who has a series of mishaps befall her such as being capsized by a whale, being charged by a rhino, and falling down a crevasse.
 The commercial featured the song "Holding Out for a Hero".